elvir21/Ausbildung-git-vorbereitung-/docs/repository.md

 When you create a repository, you always need to define the owner (space) of the repository, the name and the visibility.
 Most hosting services provide options to automatically create common files, like a README.
-If you create an empty repository, most hosting services will list all the options you now have to fill the repo with the files you need.
+If you create an empty repository, most hosting services will list all the options you now have to fill the repo with the files you need; follow them.

+For your convenience, find the necessary steps to connect a local repository below.

+**If you have any questions or need support, don't hesitate to ask your colleagues.**

 ### Connecting a local repository